tus/tus-js-client/docs/api.md

 You should also be aware that setting a low chunk size may reduce the upload performance dramatically since it causes more HTTP requests to be initiated.

+Note: the Vimeo API seems to require this and use it to determine the resumable "units" of the upload; e.g. with 5MB chunks, if the uploads get interrupted at say 8MB it then resumes at 5MB.

 #### metadata

 *Default value:* `{}`

-An object with string values used as additional meta data which will be passed along to the server when (and only when) creating a new upload.
+An object with string values used as additional metadata which will be passed along to the server when (and only when) creating a new upload.
 Can be used for filenames, file types etc, for example:

 ```js
 metadata: {